Where Is Solar Energy Not Available and Why?

 1. High-Latitude Regions

-- Ireland: Average solar potential is only 0–5.0 kWh/kWp per day, making it one of the least viable regions for large-scale solar installations.
+- Ireland: Average solar potential is only 0-5.0 kWh/kWp per day, putting it as one of the least viable regions for large-scale solar installations.

-- Alaska: In winter, some areas experience polar night, when the sun doesn’t rise for weeks or months.
+- Alaska: In winter, some areas are in polar night where the sun does not rise for weeks or months.

-Solution: Hybrid systems combining solar with wind or geothermal energy can help compensate for low solar availability.
+Solution: Hybrid systems consisting of solar along with wind or geothermal energy can offset the reducing solar availability.

 2. Cloudy and Rainy Climates

-Example: Seattle, Washington, receives an average of only 2.2 peak sun hours per day, making it less effective for solar installations.
+Example: With an average of 2.2 peak sun hours per day, Seattle is not an effective place for solar installations.

-Thought-Provoking Question: Can advancements in solar technology, like bifacial panels that capture diffuse light, bridge the gap in such regions?
+Thought-Provoking Question: Can advancements in solar technology, including bifacial panels which capture diffuse light, bridge the gap in such regions?

 3. Economically Disadvantaged Areas

-In many parts of the Global South, such as rural areas in Sub-Saharan Africa or South Asia, solar energy adoption faces financial and infrastructural hurdles:
+Most of the Global South in rural segments of Sub-Saharan Africa or South Asia have solar energy adoption at risk of financial and infrastructure barriers:

-- Infrastructure Challenges: Remote areas may lack access to skilled labor, equipment, or maintenance facilities.
+- Infrastructure Issues: Areas that are remote could be without skilled labor, equipment, or maintenance facilities.

 4. Land-Scarce Urban Areas

-Densely populated cities like Tokyo, Hong Kong, or Singapore face challenges related to limited roof space and competing land uses for solar installations.
+High-density cities like Tokyo, Hong Kong, or Singapore face issues with limited roof space to compete with other land uses for solar installations.

-- Land Use Pressure: Urban areas prioritize housing and commercial spaces over solar farms.
+- Land Pressures: Thus, the urban areas will favor housing and commercial space over solar farms.

-- Shading Issues: Tall buildings can obstruct sunlight, reducing solar efficiency.
+- Shading Issues: Tall buildings can block sunlight and decrease solar efficiency.

-Innovative Approach: Floating solar farms are being built on reservoirs and lakes, especially in regions with limited land.
+Novel Solutions: Floating solar farms on reservoirs and lakes, especially in areas lacking land for solar installation.

 5. Regions with Poor Policy Support

-- Italy: Recent cuts to renewable energy subsidies have slowed down solar adoption.
+- Italy: These recent cuts in subsidies for renewable energy have considerably slowed down the solar adoption.

-- United States: The federal solar tax credit (ITC) has been reduced, discouraging investments in certain states.
+- United States: The reduced federal tax solar credit (ITC) serve to discourage investment in some states.

 Global Examples: